avimanyu786/TrajectoryMergeAssist/README.md

     `tma-py3`      -- For Python3 Only

-4. Choose to the two trajectory files ending with ".xtc"
+4. Choose the two trajectory files ending with ".xtc"

 5. The 2 choices will be visible in the background terminal so that the selections can be confirmed.